rezaarezvan/Pathfinding-Visualizers/README.md

 # Pathfinding-Visualizers

-Two program to visualize pathfinding algorithms
+Two programs to visualize pathfinding algorithms

 ## Java Version
 Uses the [A* Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) to pathfind and Bubble Sort to sort.